MicrosoftDocs/quantum-docs-pr/articles/user-guide/machines/qc-trace-simulator/primitive-operations-counter.md

 uid: microsoft.quantum.machines.qc-trace-simulator.primitive-counter
 ---

-# Quantum Trace Simulator: Primitive Operations Counter
+# Quantum trace simulator: primitive operations counter

-The Primitive Operations Counter is a part of the Quantum Development Kit [Quantum Trace Simulator](xref:microsoft.quantum.machines.qc-trace-simulator.intro).
+The primitive operation counter is a part of the Quantum Development Kit [Quantum trace simulator](xref:microsoft.quantum.machines.qc-trace-simulator.intro).
 It counts the number of primitive executions used by every operation invoked in a quantum program.

 All <xref:microsoft.quantum.intrinsic> operations are expressed in terms of single-qubit rotations, T operations, single-qubit Clifford operations, CNOT operations, and measurements of multi-qubit Pauli observables.
 The Primitive Operations Counter aggregates and collects statistics over all the edges of the operation's [call graph](https://en.wikipedia.org/wiki/Call_graph).

-## Invoking the Primitive Operations Counter
+## Invoking the primitive operation counter

-To run the Quantum Trace Simulator with the Primitive Operations Counter, you must create a <xref:Microsoft.Quantum.Simulation.Simulators.QCTraceSimulators.QCTraceSimulatorConfiguration> instance, set the `UsePrimitiveOperationsCounter` property to **true**, and then create a new <xref:Microsoft.Quantum.Simulation.Simulators.QCTraceSimulators.QCTraceSimulator> instance with the `QCTraceSimulatorConfiguration` as the parameter.
+To run the quantum trace simulator with the primitive operation counter, you must create a <xref:Microsoft.Quantum.Simulation.Simulators.QCTraceSimulators.QCTraceSimulatorConfiguration> instance, set the `UsePrimitiveOperationsCounter` property to **true**, and then create a new <xref:Microsoft.Quantum.Simulation.Simulators.QCTraceSimulators.QCTraceSimulator> instance with the `QCTraceSimulatorConfiguration` as the parameter.

 ```csharp
 var config = new QCTraceSimulatorConfiguration();